SapuSeven/BetterUntis/README.md

 Especially bigger features which require multiple commits should branch off **develop** and merge back into it.
 These should be named in a way to describe the feature as clearly as possible.

 These branches have a limited lifetime.
 After the last merge back into **develop**, they should be deleted if no longer needed.

+## Contributing

+### Translating into your language

+Translating BetterUntis is very easy.
+Just sign up for an account at weblate.org.
+After you are logged in, go to the BetterUntis translation project.

+There you can click the “Start new translation“ button if your language does not exist.
+If your language already exists, you can directly correct possible mistakes.

+Your translation will be included in the next release of BetterUntis.

+You will find all details on [weblate.org](https://hosted.weblate.org/engage/betteruntis/).